Small practical tips! Products and their contents.

 Iron - 4%

-Kiwi helps with many diseases related to bleeding, infectious diseases, as well as with colds, flu, pneumonia, anemia, infections.
+Kiwi helps with many diseases related to bleeding, infectious diseases, as well as colds, flu, pneumonia, anemias, infections.

-The fruit is very suitable for people who have undergone operations where the wounds are difficult to heal or they have severe bone fractures.
+The fruit is very suitable for people who have undergone surgery, where wounds are difficult to heal or have severe bone fractures.

-The reason for this versatile effectiveness is the content of various valuable substances under the skin of the green fruit - sugars, organic acids, pectin, phytoncides, vitamin P and especially vitamin C. What's more, kiwifruit has far more vitamin C than any other citrus fruit.
-100 g of kiwi, for example, provides the body's need for this vitamin for one week.
-Its content of potassium, calcium and iron should not be overlooked.
-That is why some call kiwi a "vitamin bomb", very suitable during the winter months, when the body weakens in general.
-Thanks to its ability to "burn" fatty deposits in the arteries and thus reduce the risk of blood clots, kiwi can contribute a lot in the fight against cardiovascular diseases, according to Norwegian scientists.
-They recommend eating 2-3 kiwis every day.
-The researchers from the University of Oslo found that the effect of their intake was already evident at the end of the first month.
-During this time, the risk of thrombus formation drops by a fifth and the level of harmful fatty acids in the blood decreases by 15%.
-Auckland, New Zealand cardiologist Dr. Harvey White suggests that kiwifruit could become a useful alternative to aspirin.
-Among other things, kiwifruit is an excellent fruit for dieters as it is low in calories and easily digested by the body.
+The reason for this versatile effectiveness is the content of various valuable substances under the peel of the green fruit - sugars, organic acids, pectin, phytoncides, vitamin P and especially vitamin C. What's more, there is much more vitamin C in the kiwi fruit than in any other citrus fruit.
+100 g of kiwifruit, for example, provide the body's requirement of this vitamin for a week.
+Its potassium, calcium and iron content should not be overlooked either.
+This is why some call the kiwi a 'vitamin bomb', very suitable during the winter months when the body is generally weakened.
+Thanks to its ability to 'burn' fatty deposits in the arteries and thus reduce the risk of blood clots, kiwifruit can make a major contribution to combating cardiovascular disease, according to Norwegian scientists.
+They recommend the consumption of 2-3 kiwis every day.
+Researchers from the University of Oslo have found that the effect of their intake is already evident at the end of the first month.
+During this time, the risk of thrombus formation drops by a fifth and the level of harmful fatty acids in the blood is reduced by 15%.
+Cardiologist from Auckland, New Zealand, Dr Harvey White, suggests that kiwifruit could become a useful alternative to aspirin.
+Among other things, kiwifruit is a superb fruit for those on a diet as it is poor in calories and easily digested by the body.

 Chinese cabbage.

-It is high in brassin, which protects against breast cancer, and also contains indoles and isocyanates, which lower estrogen levels.
+It is high in brassinin which protects against breast cancer, it also contains indoles and isothiocynates which lower the level of estrogen.
 One serving contains 158g calcium, 20 calories, 3g carbohydrates and 0g fat.
-Cut the white stalks, add olive oil and garlic and serve as a garnish.
+Slice the white stalks, add olive oil and garlic and serve as a garnish.

-Eggs are a source of protein and lutein, which is directly related to good vision.
-They also protect against the formation of blood clots, reduce the risk of stroke and heart attack.
-The results of a new study show that the use of 6 grams of eggs per week reduces the risk of breast cancer by 44%.
+Eggs for a source of egg whites and lutein, which is directly related to good eyesight.
+They also protect against blood clots and reduce the risk of stroke and heart attack.
+The results of a new study show that eating 6 grams of eggs a week reduces the risk of breast cancer by 44%.

-Today, nutritionists claim that 1-2 eggs a day do not raise cholesterol levels, because the body only produces it from saturated fat, and does not get it from cholesterol-rich products, which is what the egg refers to.
+Today, nutritionists say that 1-2 eggs a day do not raise cholesterol levels because the body only produces it from saturated fat and does not get it from cholesterol-rich products, which is what the egg refers to.

 Lentils.

-Contains isoflavones that reduce the risk of cancer; as well as cellulose, which promotes heart health.
-Half a serving of lentils contains 115 calories, 8g. cellulose, 9g. proteins and 0g. fats.
-Isoflavones are preserved even after heat treatment.
-Lentils are good if you're aiming for a protein-rich meal.
+Contains isoflavones, which reduce the risk of cancer; and cellulose, which promotes heart health.
+Half a serving of lentils contains 115 calories, 8g of cellulose, 9g of protein and 0g of fat.
+Isoflavones are retained after temperature processing.
+Lentils are suitable if you are aiming for a protein-rich diet.

 Lemons.